 John Chrysostom shows how the transformation of twelve weak and fearful disciples into world-conquering apostles is the surest proof that they indeed saw the risen Christ.
-Customarily read on the feast of St. Bartholomew, apostle, on August 24, this excerpt from a homily on Paul’s first letter to the Corinthians shows us how the 12 apostles illustrate Paul’s saying that “the weakness of God is stronger than men.”
+Customarily read on the feast of St. Bartholomew, apostle, on August 24, this excerpt from a homily on Paul’s first letter to the Corinthians shows us how all the 12 apostles illustrate Paul’s saying that “the weakness of God is stronger than men.”

 It was clear through unlearned men that the cross was persuasive, in fact, it persuaded the whole world.
 Their discourse was not of unimportant matters but of God and true religion, of the Gospel way of life and future judgement, yet it turned plain, uneducated men into philosophers.